AlessandroPerazzetta/vscode-signed-git-commits/README.md

-#Tutorial for create a VSCode environment for signed commit
+# Tutorial for create a VSCode environment for signed GitHub's commit

 Git provides the possibility to verify that commits are actually from a trusted source using the GNU Privacy Guard (GPG).
 GitHub marks signed commits with a green “verified” badge.